by Christie Pratt-Pozo, MA, DHSC

 Communication is a vital part of symptom management.
 Symptom documentation in a journal is an excellent way to participate in your care and should be an integral part of the cancer experience.
-Documenting the onset of new symptoms and being able to effectively communicate this information can have a major effect the success of treatment.
+Documenting the onset of new symptoms and being able to effectively communicate this information can have a major effect on the success of treatment.
 Daily symptom tracking, especially while receiving treatment, can help you identify any changes in your physical, psychological, and emotional health.
 Maintaining this crucial information can help your doctors assess and manage your supportive care needs.
 The ability to reference and chart the progress of specific issues enables you to have an open dialogue with your team.

 Excerpted with permission from Lung Cancer Choices, 3rd Edition, Copyright 2016 © Caring Ambassadors Program, Inc., lungcancercap.org